joostdecock/site/pages/docs/designer/tutorial/part-1.md

 ### Designing the bib shape

-With our neck opening good to go, it's time we drew a bib around it.
+With our neck opening good to go, it's time we draw a bib around it.

 Add the code below to our `draftBib` method: